pritongmanok/ecblogexam/README.md

 design folder.

 This project was deployed in AWS and uses a MySQL database.
 However, the unit test uses HSQLDB in-memory database, so the unit tests can run in complete isolation.
 All service methods are covered by the unit tests.

+## Basic Assumption

+To simplify the implementation the blog content and space is referred to in the code as a Universal Resource Identifier (URI).
+The REST endpoints do not cover how the blog content itself is solicited from the user since the problem use cases never specified how the blog content itself is solicited from the user.
+Thus, the solution assumes that the blog content already exist on the server prior to calling any of the REST endpoints.

 ## Supporting Documents

 For full description of the features, implementation, and deployment, refer